johnpuddephatt/zerowaste/src/posts/2022-10-04-announcing-the-leeds-winter-coat-appeal.md

 ## How can you get involved?

-The appeal will launch on October 10th and it will run until November 13th.
-During that time, you will be able to donate your unwanted coats (and gloves, hats and scarfs) at the following donation points located across the city -Holt Park Leisure Centre, Holtdale Approach, Leeds LS16 7RX
+The appeal launches on October 10th and it will run until November 13th.
+During that time, you will be able to donate your unwanted coats (and gloves, hats and scarfs) at donation points located across the city

-* Wetherby Leisure Centre, Lodge Lane, Wetherby LS22 5FN
-* Garforth Leisure Centre, Ninelands Lane, Garforth LS25 1NX
-* Morley Leisure Centre, Queensway, LS27 9JP
-* Cottingley Children’s Centre, Cottingley Drive, LS110JP
-* Morrisons Rothwell, 1 Jail Yard Parade, Rothwell, LS26 0QJ
-* LS14 Trust, 45 Ramshead Hill, LS14 1BT
-* Welcome In Community Centre, 55 Bedford Drive, LS16 6D
-* BiTMO (Belle Isle Tenant Management Organisation Ltd),Aberfield Gate, Belle Isle, LS10 3QH

 Y﻿ou can find your nearest donation point on [our map here](https://www.zerowasteleeds.org.uk/projects/leeds-winter-coat-appeal/#map).